 If you have assessed care and support needs, they can be met by the on-site team of care and support workers.
-You can purchase this privately or alternatively you will need a Care Act assessment from Adult Social Care to access this care.
-You can find out more from our Care Act assessment page.
+You can purchase this privately or alternatively you will need a Care Act Assessment from Adult Social Care to access this care.
 Your support is tailored to your own situation and can easily be adjusted if your needs change.

 You can have help with things like: